JESTR: Joint Embedding Space Technique for Ranking Candidate Molecules for the Annotation of Untargeted Metabolomics Data: Results

-Examining the overall performance of JESTR over the three datasets, we note that JESTR's performance was worse on the MoNA dataset when compared to NPLIB1 and NIST2020.
+Examining the overall performance of JESTR \fix{against ESP and MIST, } over the four datasets, \fix{on average for rank@[1-20], JESTR outperforms ESP by 55.5\% and MIST by 56.6\%.} JESTR's performance was worse on the MoNA dataset when compared to NPLIB1 and NIST2020.
 We suspect that JESTR's performance on MoNA was low for two reasons.
 First, MoNA has the fewest number of molecules, thus providing the lowest molecular diversity among the three datasets.
 Second, MoNA data is uploaded by users and may not have undergone consistent curation efforts.
 The NIST2020 dataset is well curated; however, it has the highest ratio of spectra per molecule, an average of 13.25 spectra per molecule, versus 1.13 and 5.28 spectra per molecule for NPLIB1 and MoNA, respectively.
 As such, we suspect that JESTR finds it hard to place all the spectra embeddings closer to the molecule in the joint space for NIST2020 and MoNA.
 A combination of high molecule to spectra ratio, lower diversity of molecules and inconsistent spectra curation makes JESTR perform the lowest on MoNA.
 MIST, with additional information in the form of subformulae annotation on peaks, does a better job at distinguishing among various spectra of the same molecule for MoNA, thereby attaining a better rank@1 score on this dataset.
-However, MIST looses its advantage over JESTR starting with rank@2.
+However, MIST loses its advantage over JESTR starting with rank@2.

+As SIRIUS and CFM-ID are widely used within the community, we benchmark JESTR's performance against their publicly available pretrained models.
+To ensure a fair evaluation, we focus our evaluation on the MassSpecGym benchmark dataset using candidates by formula.
+Among the datasets, MassSpecGym offers the most equitable basis for comparison, as the distribution of MCES distances between the pretrained molecules in SIRIUS and CFM-ID and the test molecules in MassSpecGym closely matches that of the dataset's train/test split (Figures S6-S8).
+However, because some test molecules were included in the training of SIRIUS and CFM-ID, these models may benefit from an advantage not available to JESTR.
+To address this, we report results on both the full test set and a filtered subset excluding any molecules seen during baseline model pretraining.

+For SIRIUS, we create a custom database containing all candidates in the test dataset.
+We use the GUI version 6.1.0 and ensure the correct adduct and instrument setting for each spectrum is used.
+Out of 17,556 test spectra, SIRIUS assigned at least one structure to 7,766 spectra, with 3,342 of those with the target molecule ranked in position 1, that is a 19.04\% rank@1 performance compared to JESTR at 11.85\%.
+Excluding test spectra whose molecules were in SIRIUS’s training set yields 1,281 spectra correctly annotated out of 12,314 spectra, a 10.41\% rank@1 vs 13.65\% for JESTR.
+This result translates to a 31.12\% improvement over SIRIUS, indicating that JESTR generalizes better than SIRIUS on unseen molecules.